Bhutan PM says ready to mix COVID-19 doses to deal with vaccine shortages

 Tshering said he has reached out to 17 other nations to secure fresh vaccine supplies and delays in procuring the second batch of AstraZeneca vaccine have made Bhutan’s political leader consider mixing doses.

-Several countries, including Canada and Spain, have already approved mixing doses, mainly due to concerns about rare and potentially fatal blood clots linked to the AstraZeneca vaccine. read more
+Several countries, including Canada and Spain, have alreadyapproved mixing doses, mainly due to concerns about rare andpotentially fatal blood clots linked to the AstraZeneca vaccine.

-A Spanish study found that giving a dose of the Pfizer (PFE.N) shot to people who had already received the AstraZeneca vaccine is highly safe and effective, according to preliminary results. read more
+A Spanish study found that giving a dose of the Pfizer shot to people who had already received the AstraZeneca vaccine is highly safe and effective, according to preliminary results.

 Tshering, 53, said preventing more deaths requires ongoing vigilance since Bhutan shares a porous border with India, which continues to report a high number of daily COVID-19 cases.